Maksydenko/Practices/README.md

 <details>
 <summary><b>📋 Specification:</b></summary>
+Realize Python's program in the list below.
+For each of the tasks, the algorithm is implemented using recursion and iteration.
+To argue the feasibility of choosing in each case of recursion or iteration (to use as criteria - the time of development and execution of programs, the amount of memory occupied, the readability of the program).

-To form a function that will compute the factorial specified by the natural number user n.
+1. To form a function that will compute the factorial specified by the natural number user n.

+2. To form a function to calculate the digital root of a natural number.
+The digital root is obtained as follows: It is necessary to compile all figures of a given number, then make up all figures of the amount found and repeat the process until the amount will be equal to the unambiguous number, which will be a digital root of a given number.

+3. Form a function to calculate the index of the maximum array of n * n, where 1 <= n <= 5.
 </details>